selimerunkut/ethkorea_jinjang_team_repo/README.md

 # Daskalos

-Setup tha app with Quickstart the
+Setup tha app with the `Quickstart` section of this README.

 Visit the game on: `http://localhost:3000/main`